Quatters/platform-for-online-internships/README.md

 "postgresql://postgres:postgres@localhost/my_db_test"
 ```

-If database not exists it will be created automatically, migrations will
+If database does not exist it will be created automatically, migrations will
 be applied and test users will be created.
-Each unit test runs in
+Each unit test runs in a
 transaction which is rolled back after it ends, so you are free to do
 everything is needed.
 At the end of test session database will be dropped.

 ---

-Before opening PR, make sure there are no `flake8` errors
-and all tests are passed:

 #### create_user.py